 Is the Donor Located Near Me?

-Your fertility clinic will work with you to narrow down the field of eligible egg donor candidates, but this might mean that your intended donor resides in another part of the country.
+Your fertility clinic and doctor will work with you to narrow down the field of eligible egg donor candidates, but this might mean that your intended donor resides in another part of the country.
 While many couples do find their perfect match within a reasonable distance, you may have to limit your search radius if you’re on the absolute strictest of budgets.

-What Is This Person Like, Personality-Wise?
+What Is This Donor Like, Personality-Wise?